-Don’t be scared to keep some free space, your site needs to breathe to allow the positive energy to flow, it will also help your readers to find easily pieces of information.
+Don’t be scared to keep some free space, your site needs to breathe to allow the positive energy to flow, it will also help your readers to find easy pieces of information.

 Write in black on white background.
 Recently I saw a website in blue electric with a green font over it, ouch!
 Shame it was a good blog but I couldn’t read it.

-Designing your blog is fun and creative but always design it from your readers point of view.
-Unless you are 8 years old, avoid flowers, hearts, bugs, pink everywhere.
-Tattoo art websites are excepted.
+Designing your blog is fun and creative but always design it from your reader’s point of view.
+Unless you are 8 years old, avoid flowers, hearts, bugs, and pink everywhere.
+Tattoo art websites are an exeption.

 Use colours that match together.
 Using bold colours yes – everywhere no. Avoid pastels or too bright colours.
 I know it’s fashionable but on your blog, you should use those colours moderately.
 Think, modern, minimalist, you can find some really good sites with palette colours to help you.
 My favourites: Color Combinations and Color Trends.

 If you want calm, use Yin elements.
 Therefore consider still images, darker tones and fully rounded and subtle shapes.
 Calm soothing colours such as blue or white are best for large areas of space.

 If you want your visitor to be excited and invigorated you are best to use more Yang elements.
 Go for brighter images that have a sense of movement or rhythm.
 Think strong, masculine and bold colours such as bright reds, blues and yellows; sharper fonts and borders with stronger contrasts for a more positive feel.